Sign in or start a free trial to avail of this feature.

 Let's now select the cropping tool.

-To crop the remaining height from the image, let's just make the height 7.23 as well, close, and we now have a perfect square for our second image.
+To crop the remaining height from the image, let's just make the height 7.23 as well.

 The last two images can be adjusted in the exact same way, leaving the following five images ready for our org chart.